How to reduce scope instead of lowering your rate

 How to reduce scope cleanly

-Good scope reduction keeps the core outcome while removing lower-priority work.
+Good scope reduction keeps the core outcome while removing lower-priority work, unclear extras, or lower-impact deliverables.

 How to present options without confusion